HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

  - Select all the sprite sheets.
-   - For some reason, Unity won't allow this option to be changed for both sprites and sprite sheets at the same time.
+   - Unity won't allow this option to be changed for both sprites and sprite sheets at the same time.
  - In the Inspector, set 'Mesh Type: Full Rect'.
  - Then select each sprite and do the same.